 The goal is to strengthen early careers researchers in their development towards becoming independent researchers, and to contribute to development and renewal at the university and among participating companies.

 The programme’s contribution to the university’s development

 In programme evaluations, we have seen that nearly all project managers continue working in the environment also after the end of the project, something the Knowledge Foundation views positively.
 We have also confirmed the importance of being allowed to lead and pursue own research projects in order to develop into an independent, successful researcher.
 Publication is a self-evident part of achieving the objectives.
 The projects also contribute to applicants establishing close relationships with companies, which strengthens opportunities for continued funding.
 We often see project managers at the end of the project becoming assistant supervisors for doctoral students, thus further strengthening their qualifications.
-Several project managers have applied for funds after a concluded Prospekt project via other Knowledge Foundation programme forms, primarily HÖG – Research projects at new universities.
+Several project managers have applied for funds after a concluded Prospekt project via other Knowledge Foundation programme forms, primarily HÖG – Research projects.

 The programme’s contribution to business sector development

 Completed projects have led to good results for participating companies, both through directly applicable knowledge that can be implemented in processes or products, and also in relation to more long-term development in the form of knowledge building, expanded networks, and competence development.